 Most of the Trust's income is obtained from the ESFA in the form of recurrent grants, the use of which is restricted to particular purposes.
-The grants received from the ESFA during the period ended 31 August 2021 and the associated expenditure are shown as restricted funds in the statement of financial activities.
-The academy has benefited from the introduction of the Fairer Funding formula.
+The grants received from the ESFA during the period ended 31 August 2023 and the associated expenditure are shown as restricted funds in the statement of financial activities.
 The Trust also receives a significant amount of funding from Lincolnshire County Council, its local authority.

-To hedge against the aforementioned budget reductions the Board of Trustees in September 2014, increased the number of students admitted into Year 7 by one form of entry.
+To hedge against potential budget reductions the Board of Trustees in September 2014, increased the number of students admitted into Year 7 by one form of entry.
 This has now completed its cycle for Academic Years 7 to 11 which all Years have a PAN of 174.

-During the year, the total income being recurrent and other grant funding from the ESFA and other incoming resources were in excess of total expenditure.
-The excess of expenditure over income for the period was £91,268.
-Excluding the costs relating to the restatement of the LGPS deficit, the excess of income over expenditure was £486,732.
+During the year the total income was in excess of total expenditure.
+The excess of total income over total expenditure for the period was \pounds 997,276.
+Excluding the costs relating to the restatement of the LGPS balance, the excess of income over expenditure was \pounds 1,017,276.

 The Trust's non-teaching staff are entitled to membership of the Local Government Pension Scheme.
-The Trust's share of the Scheme's assets is currently assessed to be more than its liabilities in the Scheme, and consequently the Trust balance sheet shows a net asset of £269,000.
+The Trust's share of the Scheme's assets is currently assessed to be more than its liabilities in the Scheme, and consequently the Trust balance sheet shows a net asset of £402,000.
 This has not been recognised in the financial statements.

-The Trust held fund balances at 31 August 2022 of £6,557,575, comprising £495,211 of restricted funds, a fixed asset reserve of £5,970,341 and £92,023 of unrestricted general funds.
+The Trust held fund balances at 31 August 2022 of £7,574,851, comprising £425,176 of restricted funds, a fixed asset reserve of £6,996,313 and £153,362 of unrestricted general funds.